syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/columns.md

 ### Custom formatting

-Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid supports customizing the formatting of data in its columns.
+Angular Data Grid supports customizing the formatting of data in its columns.
 Custom formats can be applied to numeric or date fields to display values in a specific style as required.
 The `format` property is used to define these custom formats.

 A custom format string must contain one or more of the following standard date/time symbols.